 I have to get past all the crazy creatures just to make coffee… let alone live the life needed during the hours of the day.

-The hours of the day mean digging deeper into the phrase, “I live in Africa.”
+The hours of the day mean digging deeper into global missions and the phrase, “I live in Africa.”

 I dig into the meat of the meaning of those words when Jeremy calls to say, “Jen, the ATM machine kept our ATM card and the bank manager refuses to give it back to me.”